ghxiao/nrdatalog2sql/README.md

 ## Usage

-We assume that the data is loaded by OWLGres into Postgres.
+We assume that the OWL 2 QL ontology is loaded into PostgreSQL by OWLGres.

 ```console
 $ ./src/datalog/datalog2sql.py datalog.dl tbox_name.txt > query.sql
 ```
-- datalog.dl is a non-recursive Datalog program
+- datalog.dl is a non-recursive Datalog program with DL predicates from the OWL 2 QL ontology
 - tbox_name.txt is the output of query `SELECT * FROM tbox_name` FROM PostgreSQL/OWLGres.